invoiceninja/invoiceninja.github.io/source/docs/hosted-stripe.md

 In cases where the customer leaves prior to the transaction completing or a loss of communication between Stripe and Invoice Ninja.
 Webhooks can self heal any transactions that are incomplete.

-You can find your webhook details on the Stripe overview page in Settings > Online Payments > Configure Gateways > Stripe
+You can find your webhook details on the Stripe overview page in Settings > Payment Settings > Configure Gateways > Stripe

 ![alt text](/assets/images/stripe/stripe_webhook_overview_1.png "Webhook Settings Invoice Ninja")